ColeTownsend/Cop-It/README.md

 - Multiple items keywords
 - All sizes supported
 - Instant buy button on every item page
-- USA, Canada and Europe supported (not Japan actually)
+- USA, Canada, Europe and Japan are supported!
 - Smart auto-fill
 - Start at the second when the new drop is online! (connected to a server)